-Currently, Alibaba Cloud provides Snapshot 2.0 service.
-Compared with the former version, Snapshot 2.0 has better performance in capacity limit, scalability, cost, and usability.
+Currently, Alibaba Cloud provides the Snapshot 2.0 service.
+Compared with the typical snapshot service, Snapshot 2.0 performs better in terms of capacity, scalability, cost-effectiveness, and usability.
 For more information, see ECS Snapshot 2.0 vs. traditional storage products.
+Unless otherwise specified, snapshots in all ECS topics refer to the Snapshot 2.0 service.